 Sandeep Farias is Founder and Managing Partner at Elevar.
 He founded Elevar in 2008, being passionate about working with early-stage companies that foster economic development for low income communities – by delivering affordable and quality essential services like MSME finance, education, healthcare and agricultural services.

-Sandeep Farias is Founder & Managing Partner at Elevar Equity.
-He leads Elevar globally and is responsible for the firm’s strategy and organizational development, while engaging with entrepreneurs in India and Latin America to think through inflection points in their entrepreneurial journeys.
-Working with Elevar teams in India, United States and Mexico, he plays a key role across markets in determining the firm’s investment priorities, underwriting of new investment opportunities and portfolio management in India and Latin America, and fundraising.
+Sandeep leads the firm’s investment strategy, and engages with entrepreneurs in India and Latin America to think through critical inflection points in their entrepreneurial journeys.
+Working with Elevar’s teams in India, Mexico and the United States, he also plays a leadership role across markets in determining the firm’s investment priorities, underwriting of new investment opportunities, entrepreneur selection, driving fund performance and portfolio management.

-Sandeep finds entertainment in time with his two daughters, plays with design and drives his colleagues and family nuts.
-He reads a lot about almost any topic, loves street food and keenly follows politics around the world.
-He cycles in fits and starts, loves a good argument and has recently discovered that miracles happen – he can touch his toes (almost).
+Sandeep enjoys spending time with his two daughters, reads a lot about almost any topic, loves street food and keenly follows politics in over 40 countries around the world.

 Apparently a former American President said, “I was a lawyer, now I am a reformed man.”

 A good day consists of a field visit with an entrepreneur and understanding the customer through his or her eyes.

 The highlight is being part of a financial services journey, where microfinance went from a non profit activity to banking in a decade — and trying to replicate that scale in other sectors like education and agriculture.

 To quote Robert Frost : someone who recognises that taking the road less traveled makes all the difference.